Truly amazing Cell Youth Actif Serum!

 Solar Defender broad spectrum UVA/UVB with 10% zinc-oxide Spf-30 goes on sheer and disappears in seconds.
 Just a sheer amount is very protective and stays on well.

 "Sunscreen is important all year, not just in summer.
 We are fair skinned and trust it on sunny snow in Winter and reflective water in Summer even over higher spf numbers that left us burned in the past.
 The added zinc oxide seems to be the key.
 It doesn't wipe right off if I touch my face or perspire or irritate my sensitive skin."

-Great for all skin types-even sensitive skins.
+Great for all skin types-even very sensitive skin.
 Paraben-free, Solar Defender doesn't clog pores or feel sticky.

 Made in USA.
 Net wt.
-4.5 fl oz in white plastic bottle with press open lid
+4.5 fl oz in white opaque bottle with press open lid

 More info on sunscreens:

 SPF indicates the amount of time it takes to turn slightly red 24 hours after sun exposure –

 not how much sun protection is delivered.
 The FDA has defined SPF as the amount of time it takes to produce minimal redness (erythema) in the skin via UVB exposure.
 This is called the Minimal Erythemal Dose (MED), and it’s achieved when the skin attains the amount of UVB required to produce redness, more commonly known as sunburn.